mozilla/treeherder/docs/rest_api.rst

 Authentication
 --------------

-A treeherder client instance should identify itself to the server via the `Hawk authentication mechanism`_.
+A Treeherder client instance should identify itself to the server via the `Hawk authentication mechanism`_.
 To apply for credentials or create some for local testing, see :ref:`managing-api-credentials` below.